Comic book price guide: Comic book grading scale

-Dealers and graders may often disagree with some grading classifications.
-Grading of comics can be subjective, although there are basic agreed upon standards within the industry.
-There is a numeric system which corresponds to a titled grading system.
-Both range from 0.5 (Poor) to 10.0 (Mint or "Gem Mint").
-Many collectors and companies will use only numeric grading or terminology.
-Titled mixed grades, such as Very Good/Fine (5.0) are always titled with the lower grade followed by the larger grade.
-Within the grades, there might also be descriptive notes because comics with the same technical grade may have different reasons for that grade and many collectors have their own biases of what flaws are more acceptable than others.
+In the realm of comic book grading, disagreements between dealers and graders regarding certain classification assessments are not uncommon.
+The process of grading comics can be subjective, even though the industry has established fundamental standards.
+A numeric system is employed alongside a titled grading system, with both ranging from 0.5 (Poor) to 10.0 (Mint or "Gem Mint").
+While some collectors and companies solely utilize numeric grading or terminology, mixed grades with titles like Very Good/Fine (5.0) adhere to the lower grade being stated first, followed by the higher grade.

+Furthermore, within the established grades, descriptive notes might be included.
+This is because comics assigned the same technical grade can have differing reasons for receiving that grade.
+Moreover, individual collectors often possess their own preferences and biases regarding which imperfections they find more tolerable than others.